In addition to our core advocacy work, ELC receives funding to support several specific initiatives:

 New Jersey Special Education Practitioners

 ELC is the founder and leading member of the New Jersey Special Education Practitioners (NJSEP) coalition, an association of over 100 attorneys and other advocates in private law firms and public interest advocacy organizations who represent students with disabilities in special education matters.
 NJSEP hosts a listserv, meets regularly to discuss issues of importance to the practice of special education law and frequently hosts speakers and training sessions of interest to members.
 A significant component of the work involves advocacy on key special education matters, such as the recent successful effort to secure legislation to place the "burden of proof" in special education administrative hearings on school districts.
-Advocates interested in joining NJSEP should contact Scott Pegram at the law firm of White & Case.
+Advocates interested in joining NJSEP should contact Rita Masino at the law firm of White & Case.

 Our Children/Our Schools

-Our Children/Our Schools is a statewide network of education, children’s rights and civil rights advocates and organizations throughout New Jersey.
-OC/OS members work together to support a vision of public education that is child-centered and that provides all students with excellent and equitable opportunities to learn.
+Our Children/Our Schools (OC/OS) is a statewide network of education, children’s rights and civil rights advocates and organizations throughout New Jersey.
+OC/OS members work together to support a vision of public education that is child-centered and provides all students with excellent and equitable opportunities to learn.
 ELC serves as an information source for participant groups and as a facilitator of communications, capacity building and advocacy campaigns.
 ELC also facilitates the spread of information beyond OC/OS to decision-makers, non-member organizations and advocates, and the press.

 Secondary Reform Project